CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 1000BASE-T and 10GBASE-T fixed copper ports require autonegotiation for 1G and 10G speeds.
 This is the default setting and cannot be disabled for 1G speeds.
 Disabling autoneg on these ports requires setting the speed to 100Mbps or 10Mbps and the correct {{<link url="Switch-Port-Attributes/#port-speed-and-duplex-mode" text="duplex">}} setting.

 1000BASE-T SFPs have an onboard PHY that does the autonegotiation automatically on the RJ45 side without involving the port.
-Do not change the default autoneg setting on these ports; on Mellanox switches, autoneg is *ON* while on Broadcom switches, autoneg is *OFF*.
+Do not change the default autoneg setting on these ports; on Mellanox switches, autoneg is *ON*.

 For 1000BASE-X, autonegotiation is highly recommended on 1G optical links to detect unidirectional link failures.